Skip to main content

 Who: Frontend engineer, any team member with time to review

-axe by Deque Systems is our required automated testing tool, and is available as a free browser extension.
+axe by Deque Systems is our required automated testing tool, and is available both as a free browser extension and as a mobile app testing suite.
 Although automated testing can't detect all accessibility issues, axe is very good at detecting certain common problems in your code.

 1. Install the axe browser extension for Chrome, Firefox or Edge.